ustcml/RecStudio/README.md

     - `FullScoreLoss`: Calculating scores on the whole items, such as `SoftmaxLoss`.
     - `PairwiseLoss`: Calculating scores on positive and negative items, such as `BPRLoss`, `BinaryCrossEntropyLoss`, et al.
-    - `PointwiseLoss`: Calculating scores for single (user,item) interaction pair, such as `HingeLoss`.
+    - `PointwiseLoss`: Calculating scores for a single (user,item) interaction, such as `HingeLoss`.

-Score functions are used to model users' perference on items.
-Various common score functions are implemented in RecStudio, such as: `InnerProduct`, `EuclideanDistance`, `CosineDistance`, `MLPScorer`, et al. By trying with different score functions, you can find one for your model!
+Score functions are used to model users' preference on items.
+Various common score functions are implemented in RecStudio, such as: `InnerProduct`, `EuclideanDistance`, `CosineDistance`, `MLPScorer`, et al.

 <p align="center">
   <img src="assets/recstudio_framework.png" alt="RecStudio v0.1 Framework" width="600">